PierreSenellart/provsql/doc/source/user/casestudies.rst

 :doc:`Case study 8 -- ProvSQL as a Probability Calculator <casestudy8>`
-    ProvSQL as an **exact, correlation-aware probability calculator driven in SQL**: five textbook problems -- base-rate fallacy, correlation breaking the independence formula, the method portfolio and its cost chooser, a continuous posterior by truncation, the conditional expectation of an aggregate -- each a one-line query with the ``|`` ("given") operator throughout.
+    ProvSQL as an **exact, correlation-aware probability calculator driven in SQL**: textbook problems -- base-rate fallacy, correlation breaking the independence formula, the method portfolio and its cost chooser, a continuous posterior by truncation, the conditional expectation of an aggregate, denial constraints as evidence, a skewed waiting time (log-normal + quantiles + transforms), and discrete counts with a Beta rate posterior -- each a one-line query with the ``|`` ("given") operator throughout.
 A compact, notebook-first tour of the probability surface.

 .. _case-study-coverage: